naolloan/overthewire-wargames/bandit/level06.md

 ![level 6 screenshot 1](images/Screenshot7.png)

 *This command will display many files saying 'permission denied'.
 We can avoid this sending the error stream denoted by number 2 to /dev/null .
 NULL is a special device on Linux which destroys all that data that is sent to it.
 So the command becomes ```bash find / -type f -user bandit7 -group bandit6 -size 33c 2> /dev/null```
-*Now that we have found the file, let us go ahead and dosplay its contents. !
-We found the password for the next level.
+.Now that we have found the file, let us go ahead and dosplay its contents. !Wala we found the password for the next level.

 ![level 6 screenshot 2](images/Screenshot8.png)

-This challenge reinforced practical skills in targeted filesystem search and safe inspection of files on Linux systems.